mishastarrrr-ctrl/WinRocket/README.md

 - Docker Desktop is **unsupported** for now
 - USB passthrough via Podman is currently **unsupported**

-## Building WinBoat
+## Building WinRocket

 - For building you need to have NodeJS and Go installed on your system
-- Clone the repo (`git clone https://github.com/TibixDev/WinBoat`)
+- Clone the repo (`git clone https://github.com/mishastarrrr-ctrl/WinRocket`)
 - Install the dependencies (`npm i`)
 - Build the app and the guest server using `npm run build:linux-gs`
 - You can now find the built app under `dist` with an AppImage and an Unpacked variant

-## Running WinBoat in development mode
+## Running WinRocket in development mode

 - Make sure you meet the [prerequisites](#prerequisites)
 - Additionally, for development you need to have NodeJS and Go installed on your system
-- Clone the repo (`git clone https://github.com/TibixDev/WinBoat`)
+- Clone the repo (`git clone https://github.com/mishastarrrr-ctrl/WinRocket`)
 - Install the dependencies (`npm i`)
 - Build the guest server (`npm run build:gs`)
 - Run the app (`npm run dev`)

 ## Contributing

 Contributions are welcome!
-Whether it's bug fixes, feature improvements, or documentation updates, we appreciate your help making WinBoat better.
+Whether it's bug fixes, feature improvements, or documentation updates, we appreciate your help making WinRocket better.

 **Please note**: We maintain a focus on technical contributions only.
 Pull requests containing political/sexual content, or other sensitive/controversial topics will not be accepted.
 Let's keep things focused on making great software! 🚀